tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **September 16th**
+Morning: Had this image in my head that it'd be great to visualise the global tile finder in realtime.
+We need to see the final tiling anyway, so why not show it live too.
+It could look well really geeky and computery like something from a film.

+Evening: Managed to get started on the "packer" code, got stuck on a AEQD projection error.
+But feels good, everything's in place to start exploring this little packing problem.

 📅 **September 15th**
 Afternoon: Mulling over the optimal tiling problem, want to make a start on it today.